 This is the name of your website – the ‘address’ – which is bought from a website registrar.
 The price generally depends on the type of domain – .com, .co.uk, .biz etc – and on what other services are provided.

 Your website will be hosted on a server which is permanently connected to the internet.
-Hosting costs depend to some extent on how big and complex your website is, but for a small site, the cost is rarely more than £100 a year.
-The cost of website hosting can go up depending on what extra features you might want, such as regular backups, email mailboxes, error logs and the ability to run more advanced technical scripts and apps.
+Hosting costs depend to some extent on how big and complex your website is, but for a setting up a small business site on shared web hosting, the cost is rarely more than £100 a year.
+The cost of website hosting can go up depending on what extra features you might want, such as regular backups, email mailboxes, website security tools, error logs and the ability to run more advanced technical scripts and apps.

 Website design and development